csantiago132/cassette/README.md

 ### Package installation
 If you use [npm](https://www.npmjs.com/) and a front-end package bundling system like [Browserify](http://browserify.org/) or [webpack](https://webpack.github.io/), it's recommended that you install the package and its dependencies in your project:
 ```
-npm install --save react-responsive-media-player react react-dom
+npm install --save cassette react react-dom
 ```
 While `react-dom` isn't technically a peer dependency, you'll need it if you plan to place the media player in the DOM, which you probably will.

 When you first include the component in your project it might not look how you're expecting.
 Be sure to check the **Styling** section below.

 ### Pre-built releases
-If you prefer not to use a package bundler, you can find built releases to download [here](https://github.com/benwiley4000/react-responsive-media-player/releases).
+If you prefer not to use a package bundler, you can find built releases to download [here](https://github.com/benwiley4000/cassette/releases).

 ## Options
 Options can be passed to the MediaPlayer element as props.
 Currently supported props are: